 If you’d like insight into the creation of this app, check out the This Birding Life podcast, episode 20.
 It features a revealing interview with the app’s creator.

-Disclosure: The item used to produce this review was a complementary review copy provided by the publisher.
+Disclosure: The item reviewed here was a complementary review copy provided by the publisher.
+But the opinion expressed here is my own, it has not been influenced in any way.

 Wow this sounds like an amazing product.
 Would I be able to run it on an iPod touch or do I need an iPhone?
 And how does it compare to the other products like the one from Audubon?